Special characters

 method is optional.
 You can use it to specify a label displayed as a category name.
 It is useful when your editor uses a language other than English.
 Check out the UI language guide to learn more.

 Below you can see a demo based on the example shown above.
-Use the special characters icon in the editor toolbar and then select “Emoji” in the select dropdown in order to insert an emoji into the WYSIWYG editor.
+Use the special characters toolbar button

 The new CKEditor 5 online builder is finally here! 🚀